fabiomfaria/course-django-ibm-cloud-cf/README.md

 # App Courses - Online

-# with Django, Python, JavaScript and IBM-Cloud-CF
+# with Django, Python, Bootstrap, JavaScript and IBM-Cloud-CF

 ------